 Chris’s performance evokes a mini-movie festival in your head, complete with a full soundtrack.
 He writes cinematic, character-driven songs – from a farm girl’s beauty-queen-moment in the 4th of July parade, to the wild cast of characters in a run-down traveling circus, to the gun-toting rube who falls victim to a young con-girl and her boyfriend Elvis.

-I grew up in the hills of North Central Pennsylvania where I learned to observe the many wonderful characters that inhabited my little town.
-It was, and still is, quite a special hidden gem of place filled with a surprising number of artists, musicians, creative types and just downright interesting people.
-Today I live just north of Boston Massachusetts a mecca of sorts for folk singers and songwriters, but much of my inspiration still goes back to that little town in Pennsylvania.
+He grew up in the hills of North Central Pennsylvania where he learned to observe the many wonderful characters that inhabited that little town.
+It was, and still is, quite a special hidden gem of place filled with a surprising number of artists, musicians, creative types and downright interesting people.
+Today he lives just north of Boston Massachusetts, a Mecca for folk singers and songwriters, but much of his inspiration still goes back to that little town in Pennsylvania.

 Chris is preparing to release his next album - After the Flood later this fall.